-Project Description The project goal was to redesign the Tennessee S.R.
+design the Tennessee S.R.
 49 Bridge over Harpeth River and ensure that it is in compliance with regulations prescribed by the National Bridge Inspection Standards (NBIS).
 The project is part of the Federal Highway Bridge Replacement and Rehabilitation Program.
 The existing bridge, located in Cheatham County, Tenn., has reached the end of its design life.
-NBIS determined that the bridge should be redesigned in order to ensure continuous

-Tennessee S.R.
-49 Bridge functionality and public safety.
+NBIS determined that the bridge should be redesigned in order Tennessee S.R.
+49 Bridge to ensure continuous functionality and public safety.
 The bridge was redesigned according to TDOT's Design Procedures for Hydraulic Structures.
 The project consisted of a hydraulic analysis and structural design phase.
 Flood studies and survey data were used to construct a hydraulic model of the Harpeth River, determine flood elevations, calculate bridge scour and design the deck drainage.
 The structural design includes a traditionally reinforced concrete deck and prestressed concrete girders supported by piers.
 Design documents were prepared to depict the final design.
-Turkey Creek Medical Center Expansion Project TEAM MEMBERS: